Skip to Content

 Covered Porch

 Traditional farmhouses were famous for outdoor living which is why the feature has been revived in the modern designs.
-The culture of inside yet outside experience and enjoying the property and its surroundings has been limelight for the farmhouses.
+The culture of inside yet outside experience and enjoying the property and its surroundings has been in the limelight for the farmhouses.

 These covered porches allow the homeowners to enjoy the rainy weather while sipping on their evening tea.
 Covered patios are often used for backyard areas.